Hasse331/REAL/README.md

 # REAL™ Social Media Platform

 This projects is 100% made by me so far.
 There would be still very much to do, especially refactoring, security improvements, optimizations, finishing some features and much more.
-Anyways, I'm not continuing this project anymore, since I have plans to make REAL v2 with new UI/UX design and technical spesifications by using flutter, go and firebase.
+Anyways, I'm not continuing this project anymore.

 This project is using: